julemai/MVA/README.md

 *by Juliane Mai and Bryan A Tolson (University of Waterloo, Canada)*

 **Abstract:**<br>
-The method of Model Variable Augmentation (MVA) was introduced to assess the **quality of SA results without performing any additional model runs** or requiring bootstrapping.
+The method of Model Variable Augmentation (MVA) was introduced to assess the quality of SA results without performing any additional model runs or requiring bootstrapping.
 MVA is proven to perform well when only a small number of model runs was used to obtain the sensitivity indexes.
-MVA augments the original model input variables with **additional variables of known properties**.
+MVA augments the original model input variables with additional variables of known properties.
 The sensitivities of the augmented model variables are used to draw conclusions on the reliability of the other "original" model parameters' sensitivities.
-The MVA method is already successfully tested with two global SA methods: the **variance-based Sobol' method** and the **moment-independent PAWN method**.
+The MVA method is already successfully tested with two global SA methods: the variance-based Sobol' method and the moment-independent PAWN method.

 **Step-by-step tutorial:**<br>
 ToDo